 Your finished poufs should look like the image below.

 You may want to hang it on the wall and look for symmetry.
 If you have some too small or too big you can adjust a little if needed.
 Fluff out the poufs and you're ready for the next step!

-We cut 18 pieces of each ribbon 12" in length.
-There are 18 ties typically on a 24" wreath.
-We placed a cluster of the three ribbons on each twist.
 You can finish off the ends of your ribbon with a dovetail or angled cut.
 We cut these all on an angle.
 With 1.5" ribbon, sometimes it works better to just use an angled cut which maybe will keep the ribbon tails from curling up so much.
-All the ribbon was wired, it's much easier to work with.

 Spread the ribbons out, making sure you have right sides facing up.

 If you don't want the tips of the twist to show, you can tuck them to the inside of the wreath or you can also curl them around a pencil if you want to take the time to do that.